mdeguzis/RetroRig-ES/README.md

 ![alt text](http://i.imgur.com/Irgv0Fx.png "RetroRig")
 ###### [Version 0.0.1]

-RetroRig-ES is shell script to setup a Linux x86_64 system with several emulators, and EmulationStation as the graphicalfront end.The inspiration for doing this lies almost completely with the RetroPie Project.
+RetroRig-ES is shell script to setup a Linux x86_64 system with several emulators, and EmulationStation as the graphical front end.The inspiration for doing this lies almost completely with the RetroPie Project.
 I wanted to provide something similar, but with EmulationStation, and x86_64.
 The "ES" fork of RetroRig was meant to give a hard look at using EmulationStation as the front end, rather than XBMC.
 This project is intended to be run on Ubuntu (currently 14.04 LTS), and a gamepad / controller.
 At some point in the future, I want to try and branch this to other distributions if possible.
 Please see the features page on the wiki for ideas and future plans.

 I invite you to challenge the configs and scripts to help improve my ultimate goal to provide an easy way to get up and running with RetroGaming on x86_64 Linux systems.
 Pull requests or